 when is it?

 Lunch will be available at Leighton Bromswold and Tea at Little Gidding.
-Please contact us to reserve places (details on back page).
-Cars can be left at Leighton Bromswold; we will co-ordinate lifts back.
+Please contact us to book meals.
+Cars can be left at Leighton Bromswold; we will co-ordinate lifts back at the end of the Pilgrimage.
 Leighton Bromswold is just north of the A14 a few miles west of Huntingdon and the junction with the A1.
 See map below.

 what are the costs?

 Lunch and Tea are available.
-We anticipate a charge of £6 for Lunch and £4 for Tea (which includes £1 each to cover the costs of the Pilgrimage).
+We invite a contribution of £12 per person which enables us to cover the costs of Lunch and Tea and some of the other expenses of the day itself.
 There will also be collections at the two services: these will go directly to Leighton Bromswold Church and Little Gidding Church.

 where is the Pilgrimage?